-(French) semi-circular bridgeheads set up with a radius of 30 kilometers.
-Between the latter two there was an unoccupied area in the form of a bottleneck.
-The tiny Free State was cut off from the rest of Germany.
-To mark the 75th anniversary, the FFI (Free State Bottleneck Initiative) was founded in 1994 by committed winemakers and restaurateurs.
-Its members are committed to producing wines that are above the legal quality standards and to offer local food in conjunction with them.
+After the First World War (1914-1918) existed from January 10, 1919 to February 25, 1923, the German "Free State bottleneck", which in today's cultivation area Rheingau was.
+The west of the Rhine German provinces located were occupied by the Allies.
+In order to also have a military presence east of the Rhine, the victorious powers near Cologne, Koblenz (American) and Mainz (French) semi-circular bridgeheads set up with a radius of 30 kilometers.
+Between the latter two there was an unoccupied area in the shape of a bottle neck.
+The tiny Free State was apart from the rest Germany cut off.
+The FFI (Free State Bottleneck Initiative) was launched in 1994 by dedicated winemakers and restaurateurs on the 75th anniversary.
+Its members have undertaken to produce wines that are above the legal quality standards and, in connection with this, to offer typical regional dishes.